Diffraction grating: Quantum electrodynamics

 The times of the paths near the classical reflection site of the mirror are nearly the same, so the probability amplitudes point in nearly the same direction—thus, they have a sizable sum.
 Examining the paths towards the edges of the mirror reveals that the times of nearby paths are quite different from each other, and thus we wind up summing vectors that cancel out quickly.
 So, there is a higher probability that light will follow a near-classical reflection path than a path further out.
 However, a diffraction grating can be made out of this mirror, by scraping away areas near the edge of the mirror that usually cancel nearby amplitudes out—but now, since the photons don't reflect from the scraped-off portions, the probability amplitudes that would all point, for instance, at forty-five degrees, can have a sizable sum.
 Thus, this lets light of the right frequency sum to a larger probability amplitude, and as such possess a larger probability of reaching the appropriate final point.

-This particular description involves many simplifications: a point source, a "surface" that light can reflect off of (thus neglecting the interactions with electrons) and so forth.
+This particular description involves many simplifications: a point source, a "surface" that light can reflect off (thus neglecting the interactions with electrons) and so forth.
 The biggest simplification is perhaps in the fact that the "spinning" of the probability amplitude arrows is actually more accurately explained as a "spinning" of the source, as the probability amplitudes of photons do not "spin" while they are in transit.
 We obtain the same variation in probability amplitudes by letting the time at which the photon left the source be indeterminate—and the time of the path now tells us when the photon would have left the source, and thus what the angle of its "arrow" would be.
 However, this model and approximation is a reasonable one to illustrate a diffraction grating conceptually.
-Light of a different frequency may also reflect off of the same diffraction grating, but with a different final point.
+Light of a different frequency may also reflect off the same diffraction grating, but with a different final point.